Parkinson gait modelling from an anomaly deep representation: Conclusions

-The authors thank Ministry of science, technology and innovation of Colombia (MINCIENCIAS) for supporting this research work by the project “Mecanismos computacionales de aprendizaje profundo para soportar tareas de localización, segmentación y pronóstico de lesiones asociadas con accidentes cerebrovasculares isquémicos.”, with code 91934.
+The authors acknowledge the Ministry of Science Technology and Innovation (MINCIENCIAS), for supporting this research work by the project: "\textit{Caracterización de movimientos anormales del Parkinson desde patrones oculomotores, de marcha y enfoques multimodales basados en visión computational}".
+Code 92694.